storj/uplink-c/README.md

 results in slower hashing performance (no github.com/minio/sha256-simd) and reduced debugging and analysis infrastructure.

+# API Documentation

+Documentation of the stable C API is at [storj.github.io/uplink-c](https://storj.github.io/uplink-c/)

 # API resource management

 Functions that return a struct have allocated memory and possibly handles for